jaysenoner99/project_work_opt/README.md

   <li>Hybrid Newton's method [1]</li>
 </ul>

-Those algorithms are tested for a logistic regression problem, in which we have $m$ training examples $'{x_i,y_i'}$ with dense features and binary labels, and the objective function to minimize is
+Those algorithms are tested for a logistic regression problem, in which we have $m$ training examples $(x_i,y_i)$ with dense features and binary labels, and the objective function to minimize is
 $
 f(w) = \sum_{i=1}^m \log(1 + \exp(-y_i w^T x_i))
 $